freesewing/markdown/org/docs/patterns/waralee/instructions/en.md

 ##### Pockets are optional
 Traditionally, these types of pants do not have pockets.
 But I want to put my phone, keys and wallet somewhere.
 So I've included pockets in the pattern.
 You can decide for yourself if you would like them on your pants.

-The pictures in the next steps show the Waralee pants without pockets.
+The illustrations in the next steps show the Waralee pants without pockets.
 Only the pocket placements from the pattern are shown, to help you orient yourself.

 ##### If you do want pockets, make them first
 If you're going to make the pockets, make them before putting one piece of fabric on the other.
 It's easier to work with the parts still separated.